Quartz or granite: examples to help you choose the ideal material for your kitchen countertop

-Do you want to see some kitchen designs with granite worktops?
+Do you want to see some kitchen designs with granite countertops?

-In this kitchen, the pearl grey and black granite worktop fits perfectly with the white units.
-A grey wall cladding in line with the worktop tones has been chosen.
+In this kitchen, the pearl grey and black granite countertop fits perfectly with the white units.
+A grey wall cladding in line with the countertop tones has been chosen.
 A classic combination that always provides good results.

-In this kitchen, the beige and brown granite worktop is combined with appliances and classic white units.
+In this kitchen, the beige and brown granite countertop is combined with appliances and classic white units.
 A restrained and elegant design.

 Quartz or granite?
 Do you already know which material is the most suitable for your kitchen design?
 Hopefully, this post has helped you decide which material is best for you.